 1. Maintain an overall minimum GPA of 2.0, with a minimum GPA of 2.75 or better in required social work courses.

 2. Adhere to all academic expectations of the University and the Social Work Program.

 3. Adhere to the National Association of Social Workers Code of Ethics.

 Criteria for Admission into Field Practicum

-The student must maintain a minimum GPA of 3.0 in required social work courses.
-The integrated liberal arts perspective and social work curriculum, with exception of SW 4916 Filed Practicum I and SW 4926 Field Practicum/Seminar II which comprise the block practicum, must be completed before students apply for admission into field practicum.
+The field practicum allows the student opportunities to link and apply theories learned in the classroom in a structured and educationally directed environment.
+The student must maintain a minimum GPA of 2.75 in required social work courses.
+The integrated liberal arts perspective and social work curriculum, with exception of SW 4916 Field Practicum I and SW 4926 Field Practicum/Seminar II which comprise the 12-hour block practicum, must be completed before students apply for admission into field practicum.